 Many of these accounts allow taxpayers to lower their taxable income.
 Contributions might be deducted from your paycheck before taxes are calculated on the balance, or you might claim a tax deduction for the amount on your tax return.
 Some of these savings plans require that you only take the money out of the account for qualifying purposes.
 For example, if you set up an HSA to save for medical expenses, you can’t use that money to fund a family vacation.

 It’s been argued that high-income taxpayers benefit more from these types of savings plans because they’re in a higher tax bracket.
-A single individual who earns $210,000 would save 35% of each dollar earned in the highest tax bracket in 2021, while a single individual who earns only $30,000 would save just 12% of each dollar.
+For example in 2022, a single individual who earns $250,000 would save 35% of each dollar earned in the highest tax bracket, while a single individual who earns only $30,000 would save just 12% of each dollar.

 Taxpayers can also purchase government bonds, which aren’t savings accounts but work in a similar way.
 The sale of these bonds raises money for municipal and state governments, as well as for the federal government, and the interest they earn is often exempt from taxation.
 However, some states won’t exempt interest earned on bonds issued by other states.